nkabbara/nkabbara.github.io/docs/one-thing-when-stressed.md

 lungs a little bit more.
 Then, breath out slowly letting the exhale take about four seconds. **Repeat a few times until [you](/how-are-you) feel a change in context.**

 The other thing: notice how your vision is narrow and focused now.
-Stressfull situations do that.
+Stressful situations do that.
 Expand your vision by extending your arm in front of you drawing an oval which sides touch the periphery of your vision.
-Imagin yourself in the middle of this oval. **Repeat a few times until you feel a change in perspective.**
+Imagine yourself in the middle of this oval. **Repeat a few times until you feel a change in perspective.**

 You can do both simultaneously.

-**Why?**
+#### Why?

 Your brain changes your breath and your vision when it's stressed.
 Breath is held and vision is narrowed.
 Amazingly, changing your breath and vision changes your brain's state too[^1].